mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 ChangeLog
 =========

+2017-09-19
+    Clarify that hostnames in `mongo+srv://` URLs work like normal host specifications.

+2017-09-01
-2017-09-01: Updated test plan with YAML tests, and moved prose tests for URI parsing into invalid-uris.yml in the Connection String Spec tests.
+    Updated test plan with YAML tests, and moved prose tests for URI parsing into invalid-uris.yml in the Connection String Spec tests.